Novartis Q1 sales, profit miss analyst expectations amid COVID-19 impact

-Swiss drugmaker Novartis (NOVN.S) on Tuesday said first-quarter core net income fell 4%, missing analyst expectations, as COVID-19 related lockdowns and disruptions around the globe hit demand.
+ZURICH, April 27 (Reuters) - Swiss drugmaker Novartis on Tuesday said first-quarter core net income fell 4%, missing analyst expectations, as COVID-19 related lockdowns and disruptions in several geographies hit demand.

 Core net income slipped to $3.4 billion, compared to the $3.5 billion average estimate of nine analysts in a poll by Refinitiv.
 Sales were 1% higher at $12.4 billion, compared to $12.5 billion forecast in the poll.
 Net income fell 5% to $2.06 billion.

-Novartis confirmed its 2021 outlook, which foresees net sales growing at a low- to mid-single-digit percentage rate, with core operating income expected to grow at a mid-single-digit percentage rate, ahead of sales.
+Novartis confirmed its 2021 outlook, which foresees net sales growing at a low- to mid-single-digit percentage rate, with core operating income expected to grow at a mid single digit percentage rate, ahead of sales. ($1 = $1.0000) (Reporting by John Miller Editing by Riham Alkousaa)

-Novartis, like many other drugmakers including cross-town rival Roche (ROG.S), has taken a sales hit for drugs in dermatology, eye diseases and breast cancer treatment areas as people shy away from doctor visits during the prolonged pandemic.
-That is impacting key Novartis medicines including Cosentyx for psoriasis, Lucentis for macular degeneration, and Kisqali for breast cancer.

-"There continues to be COVID-19 related lockdowns and disruptions in several geographies," Novartis said, adding that the COVID-19 pandemic has also led to a historically weak cough and cold season for drugs made by its Sandoz generics unit.

 Our Standards: The Thomson Reuters Trust Principles.